Web Hosting Review

 For our review of web hosting services, we purchased month-to-month hosting subscriptions.
 These plans renew automatically each year (or until you cancel), and, in most instances, they come with free domain name registration for one year.

 We evaluated the basic shared hosting package offered by each provider.
-The numbers indicated on our matrix for disk space and bandwidth are all based on the service's introductory plans.
+The numbers indicated on our side-by-side comparison for disk space and bandwidth are all based on the service's introductory plans.

 Shared hosting should be flexible.
 As your business grows, your web hosting service should accommodate your growth.
 We measured the flexibility of each service by assessing the number of plans each service offered and then checking to see how easy it is to upgrade plans even if you're in the midst of an existing contract.